-Latin and Greek majors explore the literature, language, and culture of ancient Greece and Rome by reading ancient literature in the original language and exploring the traditions that influenced ancient writers.
-Majors in classical civilization study many different facets of the cultures of Ancient Greece and Rome, including their literature, mythology, history, art, and architecture.
+Latin and Greek majors explore the literature, language, and culture of ancient Greece and Rome by reading ancient literature in the original languages and exploring the traditions that influenced ancient writers.
+Majors in Classical Civilization study different facets of the cultures of Ancient Greece and Rome, including their literature, mythology, history, art, and architecture.
 Minors are also available in these same areas.